michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 1. Then Elisha said, Hear ye the word of the Lord; Thus saith the Lord, To morrow about this time shall a measure of fine flour be sold for a shekel, and two measures of barley for a shekel, in the gate of Samaria.

 2. Then a lord on whose hand the king leaned answered the man of God, and said, Behold, if the Lord would make windows in heaven, might this thing be?
-And he said, Behold, thou shalt see it with thine eyes, but shalt not eat thereof.a lord…: Heb. a lord which belonged to the king leaning upon his hand
+And he said, Behold, thou shalt see it with thine eyes, but shalt not eat thereof.

 3. And there were four leprous men at the entering in of the gate: and they said one to another, Why sit we here until we die?